learn-co-curriculum/dsc-implementing-recommender-systems-lab/README.md

 ### Making Predictions With the New Ratings
 Now that you have new ratings, you can use them to make predictions for this new user.
 The proper way this should work is:

-* add the new ratings to the original ratings DataFrame, read into a Surprise dataset
+* add the new ratings to the original ratings DataFrame, read into a `surprise` dataset
 * train a model using the new combined DataFrame
 * make predictions for the user
 * order those predictions from highest rated to lowest rated
 * return the top n recommendations with the text of the actual movie (rather than just the index number)

 ```python